mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox-profile`, `-p`

 The base Firefox profile to run the extension in as a string containing your profile name or an absolute path to its directory.
-The profile you specify is copied into a new temporary profile, and settings required for `web-ext` to function added.
+The profile you specify is copied into a new temporary profile, and the settings required for `web-ext` to function are added.

 If a profile is not specified, it runs the extension using a new temporary profile.